-In a nutshell, Chase’s 5/24 rule is this: Anyone who has opened five or more credit cards in the past 24 months will not be allowed to open a Chase credit card.
-So if you have any more than four credit cards that are relatively new, your application will be automatically denied.
+In a nutshell, the Chase 5/24 rule is this: Anyone who has opened five or more credit cards in the past 24 months will not be allowed to open a Chase credit card.
+So if you have any more than four relatively new credit cards, your application will be automatically denied.

 Chase has become increasingly strict with this rule and it’s becoming harder and harder to content (although it’s certainly not impossible, as you’ll see).

-Refusal of your application usually happen very fast and success has only been reported by a few users.
+Refusal of your application usually happens very fast.
+Only a few users have reported success.
 All customer service agents are quick to state that the decision is final and that there is nothing to be done.

-Even trying to go above them yields no results, as managers and supervisors have been found to be just as quick to say that the decision is final.
+Even trying to go above them yields no results, as managers and supervisors are just as quick to say that the decision is final.